-The next time you come to PDX, things might look a little different.
+If you’ve visited PDX recently, you might have noticed a few changes — like the fact we’ve removed the ceiling pre-security.
 Work is beginning on a series of projects to bring more of the uniquely PDX things you love about the airport.
-Before we say hello to a new main terminal, we have to make some room for the more open and spacious design.
+Before we say hello to a new main terminal, we have to make some room for a more open and spacious design.

 Here is what you can expect the next time you come to PDX.